shakefu/live-mongodb-fixtures/README.md

 ### Defining your fixtures

-The API exports a single class, `Fixture`, which you use to create yoru definitions.
+The API exports a single class, `Fixture`, which you use to create your definitions.
 You should create a `test/fixtures.js` file in your project.

 You'll need to import your MongoDB models as well.
 Almost all the popular